 And I thought about what she said, and I understand what she's saying - at some level.
 But here's the problem: When problems are vague, so are the solutions.

 When you think about all the world problems...
 Oh jeez, well don't think about all of them.
 But if you think about just a few.
 Take: climate change, deforestation, bought-and-paid-for elections, and the corporate exploitation of millions of people working in sweat-shop factories around the world.
 How are we even going to begin to solve these problems?
 Now if we tried to attack each of these issues individually, well, we'll be trying to plant corn in the deserts of the Midwest on a very hot planet before that happens.
-Climate change and peak oil alone give us a deadline of five to ten years to do most of the significant work to solve these issues (scientists estimate that we need to stabilize our co2 emissions by 2015 to avoid a series of tipping points).
+Climate change and peak oil alone give us a deadline of only five to ten years to do most of the significant work to solve these issues.
 We simply do not have the time to keep hacking at individual branches while new branches grow every day.